 The radical groups were reported to have been tasked with taking the capital under control and taking additional precautions in case of unforeseen events related to the inauguration of a new permanent parliament called the House of Representatives and the transfer of power to it from the temporary legislative body, the General National Congress.

 After that, the fighting in Tripoli and Benghazi, the second largest city in the country and the cradle of revolution, intensified.

 Last night, warplanes without insignia were seen barraging over the capital.
 Eyewitnesses said they had attacked the warring militias’ positions on the southern and western outskirts and then flown away.
 It is not clear yet who had sent the aircraft.

 Libya Dawn representatives said a jet fighter had fired at least two missiles at the militants’ bases, killing five rebels.
 Local media said the planes might have belonged to NATO, but these reports were immediately denied by the security services in Tripoli.
 However, they could not say where the aircraft had flown from, how many there were of them and where they had retreated after the bombing.

 On August 13, the newly elected parliament voted for immediate UN-led international interference to protect civilians.
 The decision was made after the groups fighting against the government troops had refused to surrender and stop fighting.

 The parliament also passed a bill outlawing irregular armed groups and cancelled all the previous resolutions and decrees concerning ex-revolutionaries, ordering their dissolution by December 31, 2014.

 Militias are controlling large stocks of arms, including heavy weapons.
 But the regular army is too weak and has not been able to become a combat capable force that can restore law and order in the country.

-Posted by GPD on August 18, 2014, With 1944 Reads Filed under World.
+Posted by GPD on August 18, 2014, With 1946 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.